-Source: The Daily Star, 2020
+Source: The Daily Star, 2020a.

-It is important to note here that the number of borrowers from export-oriented sectors is rather low even if the RMG sector is taken into consideration.
-If the 643 enterprises which applied for loans are all RMG units (out of 3648 RMG enterprises), the share of RMG enterprises would stand at only 17.6 per cent.
-According to newspaper reports, as of 11 May, 2020 a total of 2,132 garment factories have applied for BDT 3,343 crore from the stimulus package.
-Of those, 1,615 are BGMEA members, which have applied for Tk2,614 crore, and 517 are BKMEA member which have applied for Tk729 crore.10 The number of RMG enterprises applied have considerably increased (58 per cent of total RMG enterprises) in less than two weeks increased.
-Despite that a large section of enterprises has not yet applied for the loan.
-Perhaps a section of large group of companies did not take loans, may be because of financial contingency plans; perhaps in case of units that are part of group of companies there was cross-subsidisation from mother companies.
+applied for the loan.
+Perhaps a segment of large group of companies did not take loans because of financial contingency plans; perhaps in case of units that are part of group of companies, there was cross-subsidisation from mother companies.
 It is important to examine why the rest of the enterprises did not apply for loan for their workers.
-Did these enterprises find that they did not qualify for applying for loans (such as small scale and subcontracting enterprises)?
+Did these enterprises (such as small-scale and sub-contracting enterprises) find that they did not qualify for applying for loans?
 Similarly, why exporters from other sectors did not apply for loans like the ones in the RMG sector?

-It is important to note that the selection criteria for availing of the loans (80 per cent of total production has been exported) made it difficult for other categories of entrepreneurs such as members of buying house associations who are also associated with the value chain with direct and indirect employment of 4 lac people.
+It is important to note that the selection criteria for availing the loans (80 per cent of the total production have been exported) made it difficult for other categories of entrepreneurs such as members of buying house associations, who are also associated with the value chain with direct and indirect employment of 4 lac people.
 Indeed, under both stimulus package of BDT 5,000 crore and BDT 30,000 crore, buying houses were not given any monetary support as per the guideline formulated by the Bangladesh Bank.
 There is no specific clause that mentions loan eligibility for the buying houses which are involved in the export of RMG.
 This has resulted in banks' lack of interest to disburse loans to buying houses.